sebkln/content_slug/Documentation/Introduction/Index.rst

 "Speaking URLs" are a must-have feature for web pages.
 TYPO3 v9 and newer provide the Routing feature for this, former TYPO3 versions needed the third-party extensions *RealURL* or *CoolUri*.

-TYPO3 also provides the navigational content elements *"Section menu"* and *"Section index of subpages from selected pages"*, which will build a list of pages and their included content elements.
+TYPO3 also provides the navigational content elements *"Section index"* and *"Section index of subpages from selected pages"*, which will build a list of pages and their included content elements.

 These content elements will be linked by their unique id, e.g.: